puppetlabs/facter/CONTRIBUTING.md

     the new documentation or comments added.
 ```

-For commits that address trivial repository maintenance tasks or packaging
-issues, start the first line of the commit with `(maint)` or `(packaging)`,
+For commits that address trivial repository maintenance tasks start the first line of the commit with `(maint)`
-respectively.

 ## Submitting Changes